Blog

 If a tool does not plug directly into your current stack, it is dead on arrival.
 That is the single most important rule.

-• Email & Calendar: You need to capture every interaction automatically without manual effort.
+• Email and calendar: you need to capture every interaction automatically, without manual effort.

-• VoIP & Video Platforms: Real insights happen in conversations; ensure the software seamlessly integrates with your existing tools to extract them.
+• VoIP and video platforms: real insights happen in conversations, so make sure the software integrates with your existing tools to extract them.

-AI Is Everywhere.
-Ninety percent of what vendors pitch is just marketing noise.
-The real question is simple.
-Does it make your sales reps better and your forecasts reliable?
-Focus On Concrete Use Cases.
-Predictive deal scoring, sentiment analysis in calls, competitor detection, and action recommendations.
-AI must act as a proactive coach not a passive observer.
+AI is everywhere, and a lot of what vendors pitch is marketing noise.
+The real question is simple: does it make your reps better and your forecasts reliable?
+Focus on concrete use cases like predictive deal scoring, sentiment analysis in calls, competitor detection, and action recommendations.
+AI should act as a proactive coach, not a passive observer.
 It can transform how you work, offering real-time coaching and post-call debriefs.
 That is where you find the edge.

-A tool, no matter how powerful, is useless if nobody uses it.
-Adoption by sales teams is the only KPI that counts at launch.
-Clear Interface and Personalized Views.
-Each role must see what matters most.
-SDRs, Account Executives, and Managers all need to find value quickly without confusion.
-Mobile Access Is Mandatory.
-Salespeople are on the road.
-Their data must travel with them.
-Mobile functionality is a prerequisite, not a bonus.
+A tool, no matter how powerful, is useless if nobody uses it, so adoption by sales teams is the KPI that counts at launch.
+You want a clear interface and personalized views, because SDRs, account executives, and managers all need to find value quickly without confusion.
+Mobile access is mandatory, not a bonus: salespeople are on the road, so their data must travel with them.

 The 2026 sales analytics landscape explained